embrenneke/nodedub/README.md

 2) Take email addresses as input, confirm, and store them in a database

-3) Be able to send out a lot of emails in a very short time, using Mailgun, when commanded to
+3) Send out a lot of emails in a very short time, using Mailgun, when commanded to

 4) Run a worker in the background checking for changes to the WWDC registration page, and if any changes are seen notify

 Things left to do
 =================

+* Unit tests
 * ???
 * Profit!